Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Introduction

-The role of the FM-polarizer layer is simulated by filling the L lead with $N_e$ electrons (one per site), which are spin-polarized in a desired direction by applying an external magnetic field in that direction.
+The role of the FM-polarizer layer is simulated by filling the L lead with $N_e$ electrons (one per site), which are spin-polarized in a desired direction by applying an external magnetic field $\mathbf{B}_e$ [see Fig.~\ref{fig:fig1}(a) depicting the region where this field is applied] in that direction.
 They are also confined into a quantum well for times $t<0$, as illustrated in Fig.~\ref{fig:fig1}(a).
-By removing the confining potential for times $t \ge 0$, electrons spread into the region of the localized FM moments, as shown in Fig.~\ref{fig:fig2} and animated in the movie in the Supplemental Material (SM)~\cite{sm}.
-This protocol mimics injection of a spin-polarized current pulse often employed in STT-operated spintronic devices~\cite{Ralph2008,Locatelli2014,Dolui2019}.
+By removing the confining potential for times $t \ge 0$, electrons spread into the region of the localized FM moments, as shown in Fig.~\ref{fig:fig2} and animated in the tDMRG-computed movie in the SM~\cite{sm}.
+This protocol mimics injection of a spin-polarized current pulse often employed in STT-operated spintronic devices~\cite{Ralph2008,Locatelli2014,Dolui2019,Suresh2021}.
 Prior to explaining our principal results in Figs.~\ref{fig:fig2}--\ref{fig:fig7} for the STT-driven quantum dynamics of the local magnetization across the FM chain, we first introduce useful concepts and necessary notation.